ehrpg/qstar/docs/character.md

 ### Endurance

-Endurance represents the character's power.
-Damage from weapons, other characters, environments and certain actions such as sprinting cause stress on a character and reduce his endurance.
+[Endurance](/character#endurance) represents the character's power.
+Damage from weapons, other characters, environments and certain actions such as sprinting cause stress on a character and reduce his [Endurance](/character#endurance).

 !!! summary "Maximum [Endurance](/character#endurance)"
     <div class="formula formula-top formula-bottom">